VenturaNotes/Knowledge/- Topics/color model.md

 ## Synthesis
 -
 ## Source [^1]
 - A coordinate system in which colors can be specified and measured.
-In a trichromatic colour model, a colour is defined in terms of three components.
-See also CIE colour model, CMY colour model, CMYK colour model, HLS colour MODEL, HSV COLOUR MODEL, RGB COLOUR MODEL.
+In a trichromatic color model, a color is defined in terms of three components.
+See also CIE color model, CMY color model, CMYK color model, HLS color MODEL, HSV COLOR MODEL, RGB COLOR MODEL.
 ## References

 [^1]: [[Home Page - A Dictionary of Computer Science 7th Edition by Oxford Reference]]